Greg D'Angelo

-Greg D'Angelo, (born December 18, 1963) is an American drummer most famous for his work in the band White Lion.
+Greg D'Angelo, (born December 18, 1963) is an American drummer most famous for his work in the bands White Lion, Anthrax, and Pride & Glory.

 Career

 Early career (1981–1984)

 Between 1981 and 1983, D'Angelo was a member of Anthrax.
-After leaving Anthrax, D’Angelo joined Cities.
-In 1985 he appeared on the Jack Starr Rock the American Way LP.
+He appeared on the band's initial demo tape and also on the EP Armed and Dangerous.
+After leaving Anthrax, he joined the band Cities.
+In 1985, he appeared on Burning Starr's debut album, Rock the American Way.

 White Lion (1985–1991)

 D’Angelo joined White Lion in 1985, replacing Nicky Capozzi.

-The band gained worldwide success with the release of the albums Pride, Big Game and Mane Attraction.
-In the spring of 1991, after a British tour, the rhythm section of D'Angelo and former White Lion bassist James Lomenzo left due to business discrepancies.
+The band gained worldwide success with the release of the albums Pride (1987), Big Game (1989), and Mane Attraction (1991).
+In September 1991, the rhythm section of D'Angelo and bassist James LoMenzo left due to business discrepancies.
+Although White Lion reunited on various occasions, D'Angelo did not partake in any of them, although he later stayed in contact with his former bandmates.

 Post-White Lion career (1992–present)

 In 1993, both D'Angelo and LoMenzo performed with Zakk Wylde as Lynyrd Skynhead, who upon D'Angelo's departure from the band would become Pride & Glory.